Eurydia/project-andalusite/readme.md

 > Powered by [ElectronJS](https://www.electronjs.org/), [ONNX](https://onnx.ai/) and [Ultralytics YOLO11](https://platform.ultralytics.com/).

-# ~Andalusite | AI-powered, Fully-offline, Fully-local Yoga Exercise Form Corrector
+# ~Andalusite | AI-powered, Fully-offline, Real-time Yoga Form Correction

 _Andalusite_ is a functional prototype for a desktop application that teaches you how to properly perform yoga exercises by providing instant feedback during the session.